He is the image of the invisible God, the firstborn of all creation.

-God (the Father) unequivocally declares Jesus to be God.
+God (the Father) also unequivocally declares Jesus to be God.
 In the prior chapter we saw it written:

 Next, I want to call your attention to what is written in Hebrews 1:8 quoting from Psalm 45:6.
 Here you have in Scripture God Himself explicitly calling His Son Jesus God; this was written long before Jesus was even born:

-Another remarkable occurrence was Jesus’ transfiguration on the mountain (accompanied by Moses and Elijah) in front of Peter, James and John:
+Another remarkable occurrence was Jesus’ transfiguration on the mountain (accompanied by Moses and Elijah) in front of Peter, James, and John:

 JESUS CLAIMED TO BE GOD

-Jesus did in fact claim to be God.
+Jesus did, in fact, claim to be God.
 A couple of the verses are given here: